rchastain/velena/README.md

 # Velena
-Connect 4 engine by Giuliano Bertoletti, with a new GUI developed with Lazarus.
+Connect 4 engine by Giuliano Bertoletti, with a new GUI.